anthonyxavier64/flutter-django/README.md

 - Django Rest Framework
 - Flutter

-In the root folder containing both frontend and backend folders:
+In the root folder containing both frontend and backend folders:<br/>
 *ENSURE YOU HAVE PYTHON INSTALLED*
 - create a python environment:
   - Windows: python -m venv py_env